Catherina0/TransgenderWorks/readme.md

-Feel free to use all materials that in this repository for non-profit purposes under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)
+Feel free to use all materials in this repository for non-profit purposes under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)
 Updating...